 As Accounting Officer, I have responsibility for maintaining a sound system of internal governance that supports the achievement of the Commission's policies, aims and objectives, whilst safeguarding the public funds and assets for which I am personally responsible, in accordance with the responsibilities assigned to me in Managing Public Money.
-As such, I am responsible for ensuring propriety and regularity in the handling of those public funds; and for the day-to-day operations and management of the Commission.
+During this accounting period the Secretary left post on 31 December 2023 an Interim Accounting officer was assigned, until I took up the post on 3 May 2024.
+They were also responsible for ensuring propriety and regularity in the handling of those public funds and for the day-to-day operations and management of the Commission.

 I am also responsible for the effective operation of the secretariat and for managing its financial and human resources.
 I provide advice and support to the Chair and Commissioners in support of their aims and objectives and in undertaking their statutory responsibilities.
 One of the statutory responsibilities of the Commission is "to keep under review, and make such recommendations as it thinks fit to the Secretary of State, concerning, the operation of the Act".
-There were no recommendations made to the Secretary of State for Northern Ireland in 2022-23.
-There were no Ministerial directions in the 2022-23 financial year.
+There were no recommendations made to the Secretary of State for Northern Ireland in 2023-24.
+There were no Ministerial directions in the 2023-24 financial year.